Kenya Safari: Why Going on A Safari in Kenya Should Be Your Next Travel Adventure

 The go-to resource for planning your safaris.
 Find all you need to know about the top destinations and make your wildlife travel dreams come true.

 Discover Safari Holidays now

 Ask anyone who’s been to the continent of Africa on a safari and they’ll probably direct to you Kenya.
 But why?
 What makes Kenya one of the world’s leading destinations for exploring the majestic wildlife that Africa has to offer?

 There are a couple of good reasons, and we’ll be going through some of the biggest draws to Kenya and why you should consider a safari to Kenya at some point in the future.

-The Greatest Wildlife Show on Earth
+The Great Migration: The Greatest Wildlife Show on Earth

 Nothing beats witnessing two million wildebeests, zebras and antelopes migrating across a river.
 If you’ve ever seen pictures of hoards of wildebeests gathering at sources of water, then you’ll know exactly what this is referring to!
 The uninitiated would just chalk it up to “someplace in Africa” but there’s only really one place to see this wonder: the Masai Mara.

 Filled with a wide array of animals to spot, this brilliant location remains one of the most impressive wildlife reserves in the world.
 With superb tours, plenty of accommodation options and great year-round access, the Masai Mara is one of the biggest lures that constantly draws in tourists from all over the world.
 It is important to note that walking isn’t allowed in the Masai Mara, so if you are interested in a walking safari, you’ll need to visit one of the private conservancies.